Texture Drawing Guide

 These are usually foreshortened circles (ellipses) and cylinders.

-To learn how to draw these shapes, you might want to check my round objects drawing guide.
+To learn how to draw these shapes, you might want to check out my round object drawing guide.

 Plastic Texture